bjohnson5/Virtual-Memory-Manager/README.md

 # Virtual-Memory-Manager
-Demonstrates how an Operating System manages memory
+Demonstrates how an Operating System manages memory.